 In a way, this is human nature.
-A few weeks back, I described how the characters in Battlestar Galactica make decisions emotionally, and justify them rationally.
+Similar to the characters in Battlestar Galactica, humans make decisions emotionally, and justify them rationally.

-Once you have names for these things, you start to recognize them everywhere.
-This book is long and written in kind of a dry, academic style.
-But it's full of powerful ideas and mental models - most of which continue to stick with me today.
+Caveat: TFAS is long and written in kind of a dry, academic style.
+But it's full of powerful ideas - most of which continue to stick with me today.

 The best part of reading it?

-Proving how humans are wildly irrational creatures.
+Realizing that humans are wildly irrational creatures.